 Troubleshoot GPU health check failures

-To resolve a compute node's health check failure and return the node to service, complete the following steps:
+To troubleshoot a compute node's health check failure and return the node to service if Slurm drained it, complete the following steps:

 1. Identify the cause of the failure